 Electro Slag Welding Process

-After the components are assembled power is applied and the wire is fed through the guide tube.
-When the wire reaches the start block there is momentary arcing which melts the granulated flux, forms the slag pool and extinguishes the arc.
-The process is initiated by filling the joint with the flux and starting an arc by short circuiting.
+After the components are assembled, power is applied and the wire is fed through the guide tube.
+When the wire reaches the start block, there is momentary arcing which melts the granulated flux, forms the slag pool, and extinguishes the arc.
+The process is initiated by filling the joint with the flux and starting an arc by short-circuiting.
 The consumable guide tube directs the electrode (welding wire) and conducts the welding current to the molten slag pool.
-The electrical resistance of the slag pool generates heat which melts the wire, the guide tube and the edges of the two components to be joined.
-The temperature obtained is approximately 1800 degree Celsius at the surface and 1930 degree Celsius inside under the surface.
-This much heat is sufficient to fuse the edges of the work pieces and the welding electrode.
+The electrical resistance of the slag pool generates heat which melts the wire, the guide tube, and the edges of the two components to be joined.
+The temperature obtained is approximately 1800 degrees Celsius at the surface and 1930 degrees Celsius under the surface.
+This much heat is sufficient to fuse the edges of the workpieces and the welding electrode.

 Electro Slag Welding Gap

-In ESW, wires and guide tubes melted by the flux.
+In ESW, wires and guide tubes are melted by the flux.
 Then the liquid metal sinks through the slag to the metal pool below and solidifies.
 Since the slag is less dense than liquid steel, it floats to the top and protects the metal from exposure to air.
-With continuing addition of weld wire the molten steel fills the gap, solidifies and fuses the two components.
+With the continuing addition of weld wire, the molten steel fills the gap, solidifies, and fuses the two components.
 The weld terminated when it reaches the top of the run-out cooling shoes above the rail running surface.
-Unnecessary weld reinforcements removed immediately, while the weld is hot.
+Unnecessary weld reinforcements are removed immediately, while the weld is hot.

-A DC current of 750 – 1000 A applied from a DC generator with flat volt-ampere.
-Load voltages generally range from 30 to 55 V, therefore the minimum open circuit voltage of the power source should be 60 V. Speed range of Electro slag welding are 17 to 150 mm/s.
+A DC current of 750–1000 A is applied from a DC generator with a flat volt-ampere.
+Load voltages generally range from 30 to 55 V, so the minimum open circuit voltage of the power source should be 60 V. The speed range of electro slag welding is 17 to 150 mm/s.

-Heavy plates requires Single pass welding than multi pass welding techniques.
-In the early 1950’s Russian scientists announced the single pass vertical welds by the principle of electrically conductive slag.
-In 1959 Electro slag welding has introduced in United states.
+Heavy plates require Single pass welding than multi-pass welding techniques.
+In the early 1950s, Russian scientists announced the single-pass vertical weld by the principle of electrically conductive slag.
+In 1959, electro slag welding was introduced in the United States.

-- ESW often used in structural box columns and wide flanges.
+- ESW is often used in structural box columns and wide flanges.

 - Manufacture of large Presses and machine tools work with large heavy plates.